Hugh O'Donnell (died 1625): Spanish Netherlands

 Hugh O'Donnell died at the Siege of Breda in 1625.

 In September 1607, Hugh accompanied his parents and extended family, led by his uncle Rory and the Earl of Tyrone, on the Flight of the Earls.

+At midday on 13 September, O'Neill and his family arrived at Caffar's home in Ballindrait.
+Caffar (and presumably Rosa) joined the group that night, crossing the River Foyle and reaching Ramelton at daybreak the following day.
+They arrived at Rathmullan, a seaside village on Lough Swilly where Rory was waiting for them with a ship.
+Under the harried circumstances, Rosa and Caffar attempted to retrieve Hugh and Conn from their respective foster-families.
+Caffar learnt of Hugh's imminent arrival, and he quickly rode to intercept his infant son and the foster-father on the road to Ramelton.
+Caffar "violently" seized the child and hastily returned to the ship.
+Conn's foster-father made off with the child, and Caffar had to leave Ireland without him.

-His younger cousin, Hugh Albert O'Donnell (son of Rory), was also on the flight.
+Hugh's younger cousin, Hugh Albert O'Donnell (son of Rory), was also on the flight.

 The refugees hoped to reached Spain, but were turned away due to Philip III's fears of violating the Treaty of London.
 Thus the refugees spent the winter in Leuven in the Spanish Netherlands.
 Many of the refugees were compelled to leave their children behind in Leuven under the care of Franciscans.
 Hugh and his cousin Hugh Albert were left in Leuven, whilst their fathers continued to Rome.
 Hugh's mother Rosa remained in the Spanish Netherlands.
-Rory and Cathbarr both died of illness in Rome in late 1608.
+Rory and Caffar both died of illness in Rome in late 1608.

 The two boys remained in the care of their nurses at the convent until October 1610, when they were given over to Hugh MacCaughwell, the Franciscan superior of the Irish College in Leuven.
 At the Irish College, the O'Donnell cousins were raised in the company of the Earl of Tyrone's sons Shane and Brian.
 Rosa and Hugh's aunt Nuala were made responsible for the two young nobles.

 Hugh O'Donnell eventually became a captain in the first Irish regiment in the Spanish army (the "Old Irish Regiment"; El Tercio Viejo Irelandés), which was led by Shane.
 Hugh O'Donnell died in 1625 in the Siege of Breda.
 His death was reported under the date of 20 April 1625, and he was laid to rest in the chapel of the Irish Franciscans.
 He was not yet twenty years old.